adamchainz/django-browser-reload/README.rst

      </body>
    </html>

+On Django 6.0+, the ``<script>`` tag will include `the Content Security Policy (CSP) nonce <https://docs.djangoproject.com/en/6.0/howto/csp/#nonce-config>`__, if it’s present in the context.

-To add django-browser-reload to Django’s admin, do so in a template called ``admin/base_site.html``:
+To add the template tag within Django’s admin, do so in a template called ``admin/base_site.html``, per Django’s documentation on `extending an overridden template <https://docs.djangoproject.com/en/4.0/howto/overriding-templates/#extending-an-overridden-template>`__.
+The template should look like:

 .. code-block:: html